tri2820/unblink/backend/database/SECURITY.md

 ## Overview

-The `getByQuery` function implements multiple layers of security to prevent SQL injection and other attacks.
+The `executeREST` function implements multiple layers of security to prevent SQL injection and other attacks.

 ## Security Measures